python/mypy/docs/source/command_line.rst

        test(bad, bar)

     In future more checks may be added to this flag if:

-    * the corresponding use cases are rare, thus not justifying a dedicated strictness flag.
+    * The corresponding use cases are rare, thus not justifying a dedicated strictness flag.

-    * the new check cannot be supported as an opt-in error code.
+    * The new check cannot be supported as an opt-in error code.

 .. option:: --strict